diksha0106/ITMD526-DWimplementation/README.md

   The current data soruce files are not in the 3NF form.
 To convert the files into 3NF, we will separate some attributes into a separate table:
   1. Customers.csv - Location, BusinessType and Loyalty has repetitive data (transitive dependency) so separate tables were created for each.
-      - The normalized data files are: Customers.csv, BusinessType.csv, Location.csv and Loyalty.csv.
+      - The normalized data files are: Customers.csv, BusinessType.csv, Locations.csv and Loyalty.csv.

   2. Orders.csv - Status, PaymentMethod, ShippingMethod has repetitive data (transitive dependency) so separate tables were created for each.
       - The normalized data files are: Orders.csv, OrderStatus.csv, PaymentMethod.csv, ShippingMethod.csv.